 - Participation in pre-departure training where you will have the opportunity to learn about our work, gain practical skills for living and working in a lower middle-income country, and meet other volunteers.

 - Potential tour and briefing of the Northern and Eastern provinces.

 - Support and guidance prior to departure and while on assignment in Sri Lanka.

 - Return debriefing after completion of assignment, including counselling support.

 - The opportunity of a lifetime to provide meaningful assistance to war-impacted communities in the North and East of Sri Lanka.

-- Applicants must be a Canadian citizen or permanent resident of Canada between the ages of 25 – 40.
+- Applicants must be a citizen or permanent resident of Canada, Germany or host country between the ages of 25 – 40.

-- Departure date is contingent upon the timely completion of all administrative requirements (e.g. visa process, medical clearance, police checks, travel documentation).
+- Departure date is contingent upon the timely completion of all administrative requirements (e.g. visa process, medical clearance, vulnerable sector checks, travel documentation).

 - Successful applicants must raise fifty percent (50%) of their placement costs (travel, meals, health insurance, accommodations).